Saanlima/Pepino/Projects/RISC5Verilog_Pepino_fast/README.md

 - Clock generation
   - A PLL is used to generate a 37.5 clock from the 50 MHz board clock
-  - A DCM is used re-generated a 37.5 MHz system clock and a 75 MHz video clock that are in phase
+  - A DCM is used re-generated the 37.5 MHz system clock and a 75 MHz video clock that are in phase
-- The SRAM write signal is genereated using the 75 MHz clock
+- The SRAM write signal is generated using the 75 MHz clock
-- Timing constants for UART Rx, UART Tx, SPI and millsecond counter are updated based on the faster clock rate
+- Timing constants for UART Rx, UART Tx, SPI and millisecond counter are updated based on the faster clock rate

 Binaries are available in the ISE folder.